-There many springs, pools and waterfalls along the stream that provide great spots for picnicking and refreshing swimming opportunities.
+There many springs, pools, and waterfalls along the stream that provide great spots for picnicking and swimming.

-However, if you are up to it, our top recommendation the experiencing Wadi Qelt is by going on a Fuul Day Hike.
+However, if you are up to it, our top recommendation the experiencing Wadi Qelt is by going on a Full Day Hike.

 Ein Prat is the largest spring in Wadi Qelt.
-The outflow of the spring is constant and there is almost no fluctuation between the seasons.
+The outflow of the spring is constant, and there is almost no fluctuation between the seasons.
 The daily flow rate is about 1,500 cubic meters per day on average.
-(A very distinctive amount for this dry desert area!)
+(A very distinctive amount for this desert area!)

-from 1927, Ein Prat started to supply drinking water to the eastern neighborhoods of Jerusalem.
-It was terminated after the connection of East Jerusalem to the water system of West Jerusalem.
-The old “Pump house” serves now the National Park Authority and functions as tourist service center.
+From 1927, Ein Prat started to supply drinking water to the eastern neighborhoods of Jerusalem.
+It terminated after the connection of East Jerusalem to the water system of West Jerusalem.
+The old Pumphouse serves now the National Park Authority and functions as a tourist service center.

-In the near area of the main spring are a few grooves and pools perfect for a picnic.
+In the adjacent area of the spring are a few grooves and pools perfect for a picnic.

 Access to the Spring is by a short and easy walk from the National Park entrance.
 (GPS 31.831546, 35.306844)

 Summer hours: Sunday–Thursday and Saturday: 08:00 – 17:00, Friday and holiday eves: 08:00 – 16:00.